AlexLewis10/bank-tech-test2/README.md

 To Do:
-- Add spaces where appropriate in the tests
 - Add mocks to account tests.
 - Look at prettier.
 - Look at the nasty spaces in the statement unit test.